MINATILO/penguins-eggs/README.md

 eggs is released as deb package and npm package.
 Most users need just deb version, if you already use nodejs the npm package can be installed too,

 ## deb packages
-eggs is released deb packages for i386 and amd64 architectures.
+eggs is released as deb package for i386, amd64, armel and arm64 architectures.
 Due the characteristic of eggs, they can installed in Debian, Devuan or Ubuntu based distros, withouth worries about different versions, except for the architecture.
-Lately was added scripts for preinst, postinst, prerm and postrm not presents in the original.
+The eggs package actually, bring inside alla the necessary scripts and dependencies management.

 ### Install
 This simplest way to install eggs is download the [package eggs](https://sourceforge.net/projects/penguins-eggs/files/packages-deb/) from [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/) and install it

 ```
-sudo dpkg -i eggs_8.0.0-1_amd64.deb
+sudo dpkg -i eggs_8.0.30-1_amd64.deb
 ```

 or, on a i386 system:
 ```
-sudo dpkg -i eggs_8.0.0-1_i386.deb
+sudo dpkg -i eggs_8.0.30-1_i386.deb
 ```
 ### update
 The fastest way to use sudo eggs update and choose basket.
 Eggs let you to select the last 4 versions on the [basket](https://sourceforge.net/projects/penguins-eggs/files/packages-deb/) and install it.